 How far apart should acupuncture treatments be?

 The frequency of treatments is linked to the nature of the condition and how well the patient responds to treatment.
-Often treatments are scheduled in more frequently to start with, such as once a week, with the spacing between appointments generally increasing as the condition improves.
+Often treatments are scheduled in more frequently to start with.
+This can be once a week, with the spacing between appointments generally increasing as the condition improves.
 Our lead acupuncture specialist Jo will put together a treatment plan following your initial assessment.

 Does Acupuncture hurt?

-There are several common sensations experienced by Acupuncture patients, however, sharp pain is not one of them.
-Often a warm or tingling sensation can be experienced depending on the acupuncture point that is being targeted.
+There are several common sensations experienced by Acupuncture patients.
+Sharp pain, however, is not one of them.
+Often a warm or tingling sensation can be experienced depending on the acupuncture point being targeted.
 The area could also feel slightly heavier.

 Another common sensation experienced during treatment is a feeling of warmth surrounding the acupuncture point.
 Each of these reactions is normal and our friendly team are happy to answer any questions you may have to make you feel reassured.